Victoria Azarenka crashes out of French Open

 The match contained no less than 24 breaks of serve, including a run of 10 in succession, and Bertens managed to save match point in the third set.

-If she is fit, then she will face either Anastasia Pavlyuchenkova or Katerina Siniakova in the third round.
+If she is fit, then she will face Katerina Siniakova in the third round.

 Amanda Anisimova had a much easier time of it on court against Bernarda Pera.
 She needed just 57 minutes to record her 6-2 6-0 victory.

-The teenager will now be preparing to up her game again as she faces either Simona Halep or Irina-Camelia Begu in the third round.
+The teenager will now be preparing to up her game again as she faces Simona Halep in the third round.

+It will be a rematch of last year's quarter-final, which Anisimova won, but Halep comes into it enjoying a 16-match winning run.

+Her latest victory came over her compatriot Irina-Camelia Begu as she quelled the big-hitter 6-3 6-4 on Court Suzanne-Lenglen.

 Don't forget to follow us on skysports.com/tennis, our Twitter account @skysportstennis & Sky Sports - on the go!
 Available to download now on - iPhone & iPad and Android.